Twitter to pay $100,000 for violating Washington campaign disclosure law

 “It’s particularly good news for fairness in election advertising in our state,” Trask said in an interview.
 “It’s a question of whether or not companies are following the laws that the people want in place, and that other companies have followed for decades.
 It’s more about ensuring fairness than ensuring fines.”

-The judgment is part of a series of lawsuits filed by the Attorney General’s office against tech companies related to political advertising.
+The judgment is part of a series of lawsuits filed by the Attorney General’s Office against tech companies related to political advertising.
 Facebook and Google paid more than $450,000 to settle twin lawsuits in 2018, when Ferguson’s office asserted that the tech giants violated campaign transparency laws.

-Facebook and Google announced after the 2018 settlement that each company would stop selling political ads, but continued to do so.
+Facebook and Google each announced after the 2018 settlement that they would stop selling political ads, but they continued to do so.
 Ferguson filed another lawsuit in April against Facebook, saying the company has “repeatedly and openly” violated state laws.

-In contrast with Facebook, Twitter had far fewer violations and did not appear to accept political advertisements after its 2019 ban, according to the Attorney General’s office.
+In contrast with Facebook, Twitter had far fewer violations and did not appear to accept political advertisements after its 2019 ban, according to the Attorney General’s Office.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.